 If you want to experience the benefits of a curved TV before they disappear completely, then the best models available are from Samsung.
 We’ve written about a few of the models still available below.

 Curved TVs aren’t completely out of the picture, and Samsung is still making options for hardcore gamers and the subset of consumers who prefer this niche product.
 This 2020 curved TV model has more modern features than the previous-generation models above and improved video quality.
-With Amazon Alexa built-in and Samsung’s smart TV interface, it’s the best curved TV for sale in 2020.
+With Amazon Alexa built-in and Samsung’s smart TV interface, it’s one of the last remaining curved TVs for sale in 2021.